-This letter also provides other precautionary measures you can take to protect your personal information, including placing a fraud alert and security freeze on your credit files, and obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+This letter provides precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
 To the extent it is helpful, we have also provided information on protecting your medical information on the following pages.

-For More Information
+For More Information.

 Please accept our apologies that this incident occurred.
-We are committed to maintain the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.